 A council designed to advise the department in all matters in which students have a substantial interest, including curriculum, and the hiring and retention of faculty.
-Specific activities include: selecting the department's nominee for the University Excellence in Teaching Award, coordinating student evaluations of faculty, planning Meet-the-Firm and Meet-the-Intern nights, and helping recruit new accounting majors.
+Specific activities include: selecting the department's nominee for the University Excellence in Teaching Award, coordinating student evaluations of faculty, and helping recruit new accounting majors.
 Membership is by nomination from the current ALAC members and is based on leadership abilities--both inside and outside the classroom. www.cob.niu.edu/alac/

 Beta Alpha Psi

 A national scholastic and professional accounting honorary organization whose purpose is to promote the study and practice of accounting; to provide opportunities for self-development and association among members and practicing accountants; and to encourage a sense of ethical, social and public responsibilities.
 The chapter arranges to have professionals give presentations on various aspects of the accounting profession.
 Beta Alpha Psi also organizes tours of firms, social events, and community service activities.
 Students may apply to join when enrolled in UBUS 310 if entrance requirements are met. www.cob.niu.edu/bap

 The premiere professional association for developing, and promoting greater participation by African-American and other minorities in the accounting and finance professions.
 The goals of the association are: